dewan-ahmed/vault-secret-management-tutorial/README.md

 Every Vault command that talks to the Vault server, uses the `VAULT_ADDR` environment variable.
 If this environment variable is not set, the user needs to pass the `-address` flag with every command.
 Once the CLI knows the address of the Vault server, it needs to know that you have the right credential to unlock the vault server.
 For the dev environment, the Vault server is already started in an unlocked state and the dev root token is persisted locally for use in future requests.

+## Challenge 1: Enforce table-level access control with dynamic passwords

-## Configure PostgreSQL Database Secrets Engine in Vault
+### Configure PostgreSQL Database Secrets Engine in Vault

 Vault secrets engines are components which store/generate secrets and are enabled at a "path" in Vault.
 By default, the secrets engine will be enabled at the name of the engine - `database` in this case.
 To enable the secrets engine at a different path, you can use the `-path` argument.